Michael Karoli: Career

 In late Autumn 1967, as Michael began studying for a law degree in Lausanne, Czukay got the letter from his ex-classmate Irmin Schmidt, inviting him to visit Cologne and join his band.
 Czukay brought Karoli with him and formed Can.
 According to Schmidt, Karoli "had to fight with his family, doubting his career choice.
 Schmidt and Holger talked to Hermann Karoli and convinced him that "it was really something serious."
 Hermann "reluctantly gave in".
 When Can debuted their first album, Monster Movie, Hermann told the band he liked the song "Father Cannot Yell", and Schmidt said Hermann was "very convinced that they had a marvellous group".

 While playing with Can, Karoli mostly performed on guitar and violin, occasionally picking up bağlama, bass, and various non western instruments.
 After vocalist Damo Suzuki left Can in late 1973, Karoli became the band's main vocalist.
 In the years following the Can's split, Karoli joined the band for its three reunions, in 1986, 1991, and 1999.
 Karoli continued working with the ex-members of Can, appearing on albums made by Irmin Schmidt and Holger Czukay.

 Soon after the release of Can's 1976 album Flow Motion, Karoli and his girlfriend Shirley set out on a trip to central and east Africa for a couple of weeks, traveling through the Congo, Zaïre, and Kenya".
 In 1997, Karoli told a journalist: "When you visit a nightclub in Africa where a good highlife band is playing, you feel like a carrot chucked into a boiling soup.
 You have to move… that influence was inevitable on Saw Delight".
 Karoli's bandmate, Rosko Gee, confirmed that "Michael's style of playing may have changed after his trip", and thought Michael became a better guitar player, comparing the aftermath of his trip to the revelation that hit George Harrison after his trip to India.

 After leaving Can, Karoli invested in property in southern France, buying a former olive oil mill near Nice and establishing his own recording studio at home, calling it "The Outer Space Recording Studio".
 Karoli developed the atmospheric "Microsonic" recording technique, and collaborated with vocalist Polly Eltes, for the next three years irregularly working in his studio and coming up with album Deluge.
 The album was mastered by Holger Czukay and released by Spoon Records in 1984.
 Rob Young, Can's biographer, described Deluge as post-punk and reggae.
 Outside of Deluge, Karoli recorded several other albums in the Outer Space studio: Neue Deutsche Welle group called The Bit, Irmin Schmidt's Rote Erde soundtrack, Belgian Asociality's album, and 1989 Can album Rite Time.

-Between 1981 and 1986, Karoli has been studying African rhythm and dance with the drummer Seni Camara.
+Between 1981 and 1986, Karoli studied African rhythm and dance with the drummer Seni Camara.

 In 1999, Karoli participated in CAN Solo Projects concerts with his group SOFORTKONTAKT, named after a late-night TV ad for a sex hotline.
 The group consisted of Michael Karoli, Felix Gutierrez, and Alexander Schoenert.